takeshixx/kleber-cli/README.md

 KLEBER_API_KEY=$INSERT_API_KEY_HERE
 ```

-A basic configuration file, could look like this:
+A basic configuration file could look like this:

 ```